 Meet the Governors

-I have been a Governor now for 7 years and continue to enjoy supporting the school in this role.
-Both my children have been pupils here and have now moved on to secondary school.
-I believe it is important to support the school and also to offer appropriate challenge were needed, acting in the best interests of the school, staff and most importantly the pupils.
+I have been a Governor now for 10 years and continue to enjoy supporting the school in this role.
+Both my children were pupils at this primary school.
+I believe it is important to support the school and to offer appropriate challenges where needed, acting in the best interests of the school, staff and most importantly the pupils.
+In my professional life I work for the NHS where I support services in a strategic business and commercial capacity working from Board to Operational level.

-I am a qualified Primary School Teacher (music) and thus have had some past teaching experience.
-I have been a Governor for a few years now and continu my interest in education in my Governor role to seek the best for our children’s education and future.
+I have been a Governor for a few years now & continue my interest in education in my Governor role to seek the best for our children's education and future.
+I am a qualified Primary school teacher (music) and thus have had some past teaching experience.
+I am currently teaching music and do supply cover for Watchorn Christian School.

 I joined the governing body to support the school I attended as a child and that my son now attends.
 Having grown up in the local area I see the role the school plays in our community and it’s a great opportunity to give something back, support the continued success of the school and the professionals who run it on a day to day basis.